motion/orbit/notes/next-umed.md

   - github:
     - [ ] limit the total amount it syncs
   - debug why gdrive syncer items show "empty" in frontend and clean that view up
-  - gmail:
-    - [ ] HTML stuff is a mess, its too heavy. theres got to be a faster one
-      - do we even need to parse it using an html parser isn't it already in HTML? lets discuss
-      - ideally we would just keep some recent ones in HTML and the rest just plain text (heavy/light)
-      - and then even better we would then fetch the HTML bodies as needed when they search
-      - got an out of memory issue during multiple syncs (due to html processing)
-        - command:setting-force-sync:gmail:3 updating last cursor in settings {cursor: "11381717841944942365"}
-    - [ ] is syncing my spam folder :/
-    - [ ]syncer bodies are getting cut off early when they are just text
-      - for example i see one where it just shows the first two sentences but nothing else
   - website crawler:
     - depending on how hard this is we may cut it out
     - just check into if its working and spend max a day on cleaning it up

 - non-syncing sources:

   - we need sources where it just lets you hook into a database essentially
     - all they really have is a `type`, and some credentials
     - [ ] add schema for this in Source